spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

     stop_words = set(nltk.corpus.stopwords.words("english"))

-> #### Quick $$O(1)$$ sidenote
+> #### Sidenote: Sets
 >
 > Since we only want to search if each word is contained in the list of
 > stopwords, we'll use a **set** instead of a list.
 Using a set here converts
 > each search from $$O(N)$$ to $$O(1)$$.

-No need to write any further code for this step here, we've just set up the tools we'll need for the next steps.
+No need to write any further code for this step, here we've just set up the tools we'll be needing for the next steps.

 ### Processing the violations

-To answer our research question *"Are there any words whose presence in a Yelp review might indicate there is a serious health code violation at a restaurant?"*, we'll need to distinguish between restaurants that are generally clean and ones that have serious health code violations.
+To answer our research question *"Are there any words whose presence in a Yelp review might indicate that there is a serious health code violation present at a restaurant?"*, we'll need to distinguish between restaurants that are generally clean and ones that have serious health code violations.
 These restaurants are most likely to have reviews with distinguishing words, as something like unlabeled food in the fridge is unlikely to directly affect the customer reviews.
 Take a look at the data containing the inspection results and see if you can come up with any good criteria for filtering these results.

 While defining your own criteria is a useful exercise, lets start out with using a predefined set, so we can refer to the same results for the next few